Camera Focus Chart

 Scroll down and select "Adjust by Lens."

 At this point, a graph should be visible.
-Using the graph, pull back your camera focus or zoom it out basing on what your first picture looks like.
+Using the graph, pull back your camera focus or zoom it out based on what your first picture looks like.

 After adjusting your camera lens focus, take a picture of the focus test chart and rulers.
 Hopefully, your camera lens should now be in focus.
 If the camera's focusing is still off, continue adjusting your menu settings and taking photos until you achieve the desired camera lens sharpness.